Federated identity and single sign-on

-At CropIn, we have been incorporating several new features on our agritech platform to provide a smooth user experience and increase efficiency.
+At Cropin, we have been incorporating several new features on our agritech platform to provide a smooth user experience and increase efficiency.
 One such aspect is enabling federated access for your workforce through SSO and MFA.

 How does this work?
 Let us say that your organisation uses CRM (customer relationship management) solutions like SAP or Salesforce.
-CropIn enables integration with their identity providers to facilitate logging into CropIn’s apps using the user’s credentials for the CRM.
+Cropin enables integration with their identity providers to facilitate logging into Cropin’s apps using the user’s credentials for the CRM.

-CropIn’s out-of-the-box functionality provides for the most usable and friction-free authentication experience.
+Cropin’s out-of-the-box functionality provides for the most usable and friction-free authentication experience.
 We achieve this with:

 - Modern, industry-standard authentication schemes like SAML, Oauth2, OpenID connect